zees-dev/prayeralarm/README.md

 - [ ] compare omx player sound with golang based sound
 - [ ] view adhaan API
 - [ ] create relevant JSON struct(s) - can use JSON converter plugin
-- [ ] use jsonschema to verify API
 - [ ] gracefully handle timezones
 - [ ] use config file (.env) and flag options for custom timing overrides